-Power "ON" the TV Signal Amplifier Power switch.
-All TV's in the coach will now be connected to the roof antenna (via coax cable) and set TV to be viewed through antenna input.
+- Power "ON" the TV Signal Amplifier Power switch (located in overhead cabinet above entry door.)
+A green LED light will illuminate when the switch is on and the signal amplifier is active. - All TV's in the coach will now be connected to the roof antenna (via coax cable) and set TV to be viewed through antenna input. - Press the SOURCE or FUNCTION/TV SOURCE button on the TV remote and select "TV" (Antenna).

-TV Signal Amplifier Power Switch (Located near entertainment center cabinet) -Typical View
+TV Signal Amplifier Power Switch (Located in overhead cabinet)